connorslade/2B2T-Queue-Notifier/README.md

 [![Screen Shot](https://i.imgur.com/zDyJ1O6.png)](https://github.com/Basicprogrammer10/2B2T-Queue-Notifier)

-A Program I made to display my 2b2t queue ontop of other windows and to notify me whan I get loged In.
+A Program I made to display my 2b2t queue ontop of other windows and to notify me whan I get loged In.<br/>
+It can also interface with Discord Webhooks.

 ### Built With